 With hacking and identity theft a continuing concern, it was only a matter of time before “username and password” started becoming passe.
 Multi-factor authentication (MFA) will finally become the new norm for ensuring system security.

 MFA uses two or more factors to establish a user’s identity.
-Two-factor authentication, or 2FA, is widely accepted and more manageable for users.
+Two-factor authentication, or 2FA, is more manageable for users.
 However, the increasing sophistication of cyberattacks has necessitated that additional authentication measures be implemented for maximum security and protection.